singlestore-labs/langchain-singlestore/README.md

 The `test_add_image2` integration test for `SingleStoreVectorStore` downloads data to your local machine.
 The first run may take a significant amount of time due to the data download process.
 Subsequent runs will be faster as the data will already be available locally.

+## Contribution

+We welcome contributions to the `langchain-singlestore` project!
+Please refer to the [CONTRIBUTE.md](./CONTRIBUTE.md) file for detailed guidelines on how to contribute, including instructions for running tests, linting, and publishing new package versions.